cindyhuynh/cindyhuynh.github.io/README.md

 This is my portfolio webpage.
 ----------------------------------

-The page contains an about me, a slideshow, my portfolio of my past projects, and how to connect with me!
+The page contains an autobiography, pages for my resume, project files, and how to connect with me!